 - Have the other children in the home under the age of 6 tested

-If your child has higher levels of lead in their blood (10 μg/dL or higher), a case manager from your local health department will work with you on the next steps.
+If your child has a blood lead level of 10 μg/dL or higher, a case manager from your local health department will work with you on the next steps.
 These next steps may include a having your home tested for sources of lead by a professional.

 What are the dangers of lead exposure during pregnancy?